Shiva Rajkumar: 2006–2016: Career fluctuations

+2017–present: Continued success, Tamil and Telugu film roles

-In his last release of 2017, Shiva Rajkumar starred as mobster Bhairathi Ranagal in the crime drama, Mufti.
+In his last release of 2017, Shiva starred as mobster Bhairathi Ranagal in the crime drama, Mufti.
 The film was critically acclaimed and commercially successful.
 In his second collaboration with director Duniya Suri, Shiva Rajkumar played a cop that takes on the underworld in the latter's Tagaru (2018).
 The film proved to be another success and is seen as a landmark in his career.
 The Hindu called it "one of the biggest hits" of his career, and "... [t]his happens to be one of Shivanna's most mature performances."
 His only other release of 2018, Prem's The Villain, was not received well and a critic wrote, "[Shiva] expectedly, doesn’t disappoint but he is let down by a weak role."

 Shiva Rajkumar made a cameo in his brother Puneeth's posthumous release James (2022), also dubbing for him in the film's end portions.
 In Vijay Milton's Bairagee, an adaptation of his Kadugu (2017), he plays Shivappa, a folk artist specialising in pulivesha, who gets entangled in the politics of the region.
 A critic wrote, "Shivarajkumar convincingly pulls off the role of a pulivesha artist and gives a stellar all-around performance.
 Shivanna takes us back to the classic characters that he played in films like Om, Jogi, and Kaddipudi."
 In his fourth collaboration with A. Harsha, and his 125th film, he starred in an eponymous role in the revenge drama Vedha.
 Shiva Rajkumar's first release of 2023 came through a cameo as gangster Siddhantha in R. Chandru's Kabzaa.
 The year marked his debut in Tamil cinema, with his next release coming in the Rajinikanth-starrer, Nelson Dilipkumar's action-comedy titled Jailer (2023).
 In another cameo, he played Narasimha, which was well received by audiences.
 The critic from The Hindu called it "excellent".
 Shiva Rajkumar's role in another Tamil film, Captain Miller, was confirmed in December 2022, and in an eponymous role in Bhairathi Ranagal, a prequel to Mufti, in May 2023.
 His heist film Ghost was released in October 2023.
 This was Shiva's first collaboration with Sreenivas.
-In 2024, the producers had lauded him for giving consistent no. of movies every year which do minimum guarantee business at the box office – making him the first actor in Kannada cinema to continue to play the lead role continuously even after the age of 60 years.
-His 2024 movie Bhairathi Ranagal was the first prequel of Kannada cinema.
+In 2024, the producers lauded him for appearing in a consistent number of films every year, which guarantees a certain minimum business at the box office.
+Shiva's 2024 film, Bhairathi Ranagal, was the first prequel of Kannada cinema.

+In the Telugu sports drama Peddi (2026), Shiva played Gournaidu, the wrestling mentor of Ram Charan's titular character.
+While Rediff called him the film's "strongest supporting presence", Yashaswini Sri of The Indian Express wrote that Shiva "makes his presence felt without overwhelming the scenes he is in.
+He understands his job here is to support the story rather than draw focus, and he does it well.
+Though he had lesser screentime, he leaves a mark on the audience."